Codeup-Mirzakhani-Group1-NLP-Project/Codeup-Mirzakhani-GitHub-Scrape-NLP-Project/README.md

          Add your github username to your env.py file under the variable ```github_username```

 * Clone the Repository using this code ```git clone git@github.com:Codeup-Mirzakhani-Group1-NLP-Project/Codeup-Mirzakhani-GitHub-Scrape-NLP-Project.git``` then run the ```Final_Report_NLP-Project.ipynb``` Jupyter Notebook.
 You will need to ensure the below listed files, at a minimum, are included in the repo in order to be able to run.
-   * Final_Report_NLP-Project.ipynb
+   * `Final_Report_NLP-Project.ipynb`
-   * acquire.py
+   * `acquire.py`
-   * prepare.py
+   * `prepare.py`
-   * explore_final.py
+   * `explore_final.py`
-   * modeling.py
+   * `modeling.py`

 * A step by step walk through of each piece of the Data Science pipeline can be found by reading and running the support files located in the individual team members folders on our ```Codeup-Mirzakhani-GitHub-Scrape-NLP-Project``` github repository found here: https://github.com/Codeup-Mirzakhani-Group1-NLP-Project/Codeup-Mirzakhani-GitHub-Scrape-NLP-Project

 # Initial Thoughts
-Our initial thoughts were that since we centered our GitHub repositories around the topic of Space, that possibly unique scientific terms found within the readme files would be deterministic of the primary coding language used to conduct exploration and modeling of those projects.
+Our initial thoughts were that since we centered our `GitHub` repositories around the topic of **Space**, that possibly unique scientific terms found within the readme files would be deterministic of the primary coding language used to conduct exploration and modeling of those projects.
 Another thought was that the readme files would be peppered with code specific terminology that would reveal the primary language used to code the projects.

 # The Plan
-* Acquire data from GitHub Readme files by scraping the Github API
+* Acquire data from `GitHub` `Readme` files by scraping the `Github API`
-* Clean and Prepare the data using RegEx and beautiful soup.
+* Clean and Prepare the data using `RegEx` and `Beautiful soup`.
 * Explore data in search of relevant keyword grouping using bi-grams and n-grams
 * Answer the following initial question: